-The health world has also been revolutionized by the introductions of some tech developments.
+The health world has also been revolutionized by the introductions of some tech developments, including those using machine intelligence.
 And it looks like many of these tech developments are going to continue to change and advance the various treatments, medicines, and consultations that we receive.
 In fact, 2018 is set to be the biggest year for tech influences in the world of health and medicine.
 Here are some of the big ones that many experts are forecasting.

 No More Paperwork

 For anyone who has ever been seen by a doctor, there can be one obvious issue with the consultation.
 The doctor has to do two things at once: try and figure out what is wrong with their patient and also keep all documentation and paperwork up to work with all the symptoms and information given by the patient.
 This can be extremely difficult for the doctor to keep up with and trying to do both jobs at once can be inefficient.
 However, they simply don’t have the time to keep up with each individual’s paperwork outside of their allocated appointment time.
 But now it looks like tech is going to iron out all of these issues.
 Thanks to devices like Google Glass, doctors can use AI software to transcribe what their patient is saying to them.
 These smart glasses can transcribe what the patient says as they speak.
 So then the doctor only has to worry about figuring out what is wrong with them.